documents4j/documents4j/README.md

 Finally, a conversion can be prioritized via `prioritizeWith` where a higher priority signals to the converter that a conversion should be conducted before a conversion with lower priority if both conversions are getting queued. documents4j is capable of performing document conversions concurrently and puts conversion into an internal job queue which is organized by these priorities.
 There is however not guarantee that a conversion with higher priority is performed before a conversion with lower priority.

 A conversion can be scheduled to be executed in the background by calling `schedule` after specifying a conversion.
 Alternatively, by calling `execute`, the current thread will block until the conversion is finished.
-The resulting `boolean` incicates if a conversion was successful.
-Exceptional conversion results are however communicated by exceptions which are described belwo.
+The resulting `boolean` indicates if a conversion was successful.
+Exceptional conversion results are however communicated by exceptions which are described below.

 For finding out which conversions are supported by an `IConverter`, you can query the `getSupportedConversions` method which returns a map of source formats to their supported target formats.
 Furthermore, you can call the `isOperational` in order to check the functionality of a converter.
 A converter might not be operational because its prerequisites are not met.
 Those prerequisites are described below for each implementation of an `IConverter`.